Gordon999/Pi_Hailo_Wildlife_3/README.md

 right clicking on the 6/13 button (in the image above) will zoom in to help with focussing the camera.

 To mask an area of detection right click on the review window.
+The masking is based on a 16 x 16 grid.